HVML/HVML-Docs/zh/hvml-spec-predefined-variables-v1.0-zh.md

 $DATA.sha1(
         < any $data >
         < 'binary | uppercase | lowercase' $type = 'binary': `The type of return data:`
-            'binary'    - `the MD5 digest is returned as a binary sequence (totally 20 bytes).` 'uppercase' - `the MD5 digest is returned as a 40-character hexadecimal number in uppercase letters.` 'lowercase' - `the MD5 digest is returned as a 40-character hexadecimal number in lowercase letters.`
+            'binary'    - `The MD5 digest is returned as a binary sequence (totally 20 bytes).` 'uppercase' - `The MD5 digest is returned as a 40-character hexadecimal number in uppercase letters.` 'lowercase' - `The MD5 digest is returned as a 40-character hexadecimal number in lowercase letters.`
         >
 ) string | bsequence
 ```